GaiamTV/md2confluence/README.md

 | pageid | the page ID of the confluence page to update ([How to get Confluence page ID](https://confluence.atlassian.com/confkb/how-to-get-confluence-page-id-648380445.html)) |
 | mdfile | The path to the file in Markdown format with the content to update the page.
 It's relative to the dir where you run the command. |
 | title | the page title, if skipped the already defined page title will be kept.

+### Set up Confluence API Token

+In the following steps, "password" referes to an [API token set in the web UI](https://confluence.atlassian.com/cloud/api-tokens-938839638.html).

 ### Use Environmental Variables to store username and password